Overview

 mvn xray:export-features -Dxray.issueKeys=CALC-1,CALC-2 -Dxray.outputDir=features/

-To export the Cucumber/Gherkin tests and generate the corresponding .feature file(s), you need to invoke the respective task.
+To export the Cucumber/Gherkin tests and generate the corresponding .feature file(s), we need to invoke the respective task.

 mvn xray:export-features